 - Cleaning Tool

 The dust bag is really just a larger version of the IEM pouch and is designed to slide in the Aegis carry case for travel purposes.
 The Aegis case is very similar to the older 64 Audio cases before they went small and used cheaper plastics.
-It is more or less on the same lines of a highly customized Otterbox 2000 series container.
+It is more or less on the same lines as a highly customized Otterbox 2000 series container.

-I actually prefer the weather sealed Aegis case over heavy threaded pill cases and 64 Audio’s new micro-containers.
+I actually prefer the weather-sealed Aegis case over heavy threaded pill cases and 64 Audio’s new micro-containers.
 They feel sturdy, are pretty shallow if a bit long and the contoured internal foam display shelf does a nice job of protecting and showing off at the same time.

 There is not a huge amount of room for anything like an additional cable but it is relaxed enough so swap out for thicker 8-wire variants which is where you want to go with the Phantom if you fancy a cable upgrade.

 As with all custom monitors you do need to send in-ear impressions to Empire Ears and at this point, I generally have a nosy to see how much guidance they give to their customers on how to do this.

 The good news is the provided guide on their website is excellent with plenty of pictures of a good impression and a bad impression.
 I would advise printing it off along with the official PDF Guide and taking it with you to your audiologist to ensure it is done correctly.

 For the record, Empire Ears requires open-mouth full ear impressions to the second bend in your ear canal so you should bring a bite block with you when having the impressions done.
 This helps keep the open-mouth pose steady for accurate impressions to form.

 Hong Kong, Japan, South Korea, Singapore, & Thailand customers seem to be locked out of the online system.
 Instead, they have to go through local EE dealers.
 I do not know if that brings any benefits personally or if the price is higher, perhaps you can chime in on that if you are from those areas.